 In Ancient Greece, Death was known as Thanatos, though he wasn’t thought of as an evil entity because one’s departure from our world to whatever exists out there after death is inevitable.
 Thanatos worked for Hades, the god of the underworld, and was said to don blood-covered clothing.

 In Breton folklore, there is a figure that represents Death named “the Ankou.”
 Usually, the Ankou is the spirit of the last person to die in a small community, and they escort the next to die to the afterlife.

 The Irish dullahan is a dark, creepy figure that rides in a large carriage pulled by many black horses or on a single black horse, riding to the home of wherever someone is about to die.
 Once he arrives, the dullahan calls the person’s name, and they die instantaneously.
 Dullahans were an entire species according to the Irish.

 In Scotland, it was believed that a black or dark green dog called a cù sith would reap the souls of dying people and take them to the afterlife.

 The Polish Śmierć has a very similar appearance to the traditional Death appearance, with exception of the fact it wears a white robe.
-The Śmierć is actually a female, and she looks like a skeletal hag.
+The Śmierć is a female and she is described as looking like a skeletal hag.